 Javonte Williams

-Javonte Williams began his football career at Wallace-Rose Hill High School in Teachy, North Carolina.
-After rushing for 2271 rushing yards and 27 touchdowns and graduating as the school’s valedictorian, he accepted his only FBS offer at the University of North Carolina.
-He played sparingly as a true freshman, but split the backfield with Michael Carter in his second year.
-Slightly behind Carter, Williams scampered his way to 933 rushing yards and 5 touchdowns, but outgained Carter as a receiver.
-In 2020, the duo again split backfield work.
-Despite being a dark-horse Heisman candidate, Williams was again out-rushed by Carter.
-The differentiator was Williams’s 22 total touchdowns and elite elusiveness, forcing 75 missed tackles.
-Following a stellar season, Williams opted to leave UNC and go to the NFL draft.
+Javonte Williams played high school football at Wallace-Rose Hill High School in Teachy, North Carolina.
+After rushing for 2,271 rushing yards and 27 touchdowns and graduating as the school’s valedictorian, he accepted his only FBS offer to attend the University of North Carolina.
+He played sparingly as a true freshman, and split the backfield with Michael Carter in his second year.
+Playing behind Carter, Williams scampered his way to 933 rushing yards and five touchdowns and outgained Carter as a receiver.
+In 2020, the duo again split the backfield work.
+Williams was a dark-horse Heisman candidate, but was out-rushed by Carter.
+The differentiator was Williams’s 22 total touchdowns and his elite elusiveness; he forced 75 missed tackles.
+Following a stellar 2021 season, Williams opted to leave UNC and go to the NFL draft.

-Williams started off his second season with a bang, getting 11 receptions in Week 1.
-However, ACL, LCL, and PLC ligament tears in Week 4 put an end to his 2022 season.
-Williams was being utilized as the Broncos’ primary runner prior to the injury, with utility in the passing game as well.
-For 2023, Denver has a new Head Coach in Sean Payton.
-As Williams works his way back from injury, he will have a place in an ideally improved Denver offense.
+Williams started off his second season with a bang, hauling in 11 receptions in Week 1.
+However, he tore his ACL, LCL, and PCL in Week 4, putting an end to his 2022 season.
+Williams was utilized as the Broncos’ primary runner prior to the injury, adding utility in the passing game as well.
+Williams impressed the new coaching staff in Denver, but he had a snap share higher than 60% only four times the entire season.